mle-infrastructure/mle-toolbox/README.md

 pip install -e .
 ```

-## Setting Up Your Toolbox Configuration 🧑‍🎨

-By default the toolbox will support local runs without any GCS storage of your experiments.
-If you want to integrate the `mle-toolbox` with your SGE/Slurm clusters, you have to provide additional data.
-There 2 ways to do so:

-1. After installation type `mle init`.
-This will walk you through all configuration steps in your CLI and save your configuration in `~/mle_config.toml`.
-2. Manually edit the [`config_template.toml`](config_template.toml) template.
-Move/rename the template to your home directory via `mv config_template.toml ~/mle_config.toml`.

-The configuration procedure consists of 4 optional steps, which depend on your needs:

-1. Set whether to store all results & your database locally or remote in a GCS bucket.
-2. Add SGE and/or Slurm credentials & cluster-specific details (headnode, partitions, proxy server, etc.).
-3. Add the GCP project, GCS bucket name and database filename to store your results.
-4. Add credentials for a [slack bot](https://github.com/sprekelerlab/slack-clusterbot/) integration that notifies you about the state of your experiments.

 ## The Core Toolbox Subcommands 🌱

 You are now ready to dive deeper into the specifics of [experiment configuration](https://mle-infrastructure.github.io/mle_toolbox/experiments/) and can start running your first experiments from the cluster (or locally on your machine) with the following commands: